sammchardy/sammchardy.github.io/_posts/2018-01-08-historical-data-download-binance.markdown

 `date_to_milliseconds` and `interval_to_milliseconds` have been added to the new binance.helpers file.

-`get_historical_klines' has been added to the binance.client, so now all you need to do is run
+`get_historical_klines` has been added to the binance.client, so now all you need to do is run

 {% highlight python %}